RawanAk/learning-library/data-management-library/mysql/heatwave-analytics/heatwave/heatwave.md

 ### **Task 1.2:**

-- From the MySQL Shell connection, import the data set into MySQL DB System:
+- From the MySQL Shell connection, import the data set into MySQL DB System.
+This command will commit a dry run of the import.

 ```
 <copy>util.loadDump("/home/opc/airport-db", {dryRun: true, resetProgress:true, ignoreVersion:true})</copy>
 ```
 ![](./images/task1.2.png)

-This command will commit a dry run of the import.
  If it terminates without errors, execute the following to load the dump for real:
 ```
 <copy>util.loadDump("/home/opc/airport-db", {dryRun: false, resetProgress:true, ignoreVersion:true})</copy>
 ```
-_Note:_ It takes around 6 minutes to finish.
+_Note:_ It takes around 5 minutes to finish.
 ![](./images/task1.2-1.png)

 ### **Task 1.3:**